 All quizzes/tests are administered in person, unless otherwise specified by an instructor.
-Students completing quizzes/tests remotely must contact the Nursing Supervisor for approval and must meet the testing environment requirement checklist.

-Within each of the four program Levels there are multiple units/ courses, and each unit/course typically has a final exam/final project.
+Within each of the four program Levels there are multiple units/courses, and each unit/course typically has a final exam/ final project.
 Unless otherwise stated in this Handbook, a student may only take two final retests per Level for a failed unit/course.
-However, cumulatively a student may only fail three units/ courses in the program.
+However, cumulatively a student may only fail three units/courses in the program.
 Upon the third unit/course failure, the student will be dismissed due to academic failure.
 A student must successfully complete an entire level to progress to the next Level.
 All cases are evaluated individually and reviewed by Nursing Supervisor.
 Three is the maximum number of failures in the program, which also applies to returning students.

-A student who scores a grade below 75% on course quizzes/tests may be placed on a remediation plan that the student and instructor will develop together.
+A student who scores a grade below 77% on course quizzes/tests may be placed on a remediation plan that the student and instructor will develop together.
 If the student fails or refuses to abide by the remediation plan that was agreed upon by the student and instructor, the student is placed on academic probation.
 A student has five business days from the day that a quiz/test is administered to address concerns regarding that quiz/test.
 The student is encouraged to request a meeting with their instructor to discuss these concerns.
 Afterwards, the student's quiz/test grade is final.